 The overall environmental impact of the LBNF Project will be evaluated and reviewed for conformance to applicable portions of the National Environmental Policy Act (NEPA).

+A programmatic agreement (PA) is being discussed with the SHPO for managing historic properties associated with the Sanford Lab as part of the NEPA process.

 Several specific environmental concerns will be addressed during the project.
 These are described in the subsections below.

 Environmental Controls during Waste Rock Disposal